Nimishbansal-16/P005-FOODKAMP/README.md

 2. Open the folder in any IDE, VS Code is preferred.
 3. Open the 'foodKamp - restaurant side' folder for user side app code.
 4. Open the 'foodKamp - user side' folder for restaurant side app code.
-5. Install all the dependencies using pub get.
+5. Install all the dependencies using "flutter pub get" command.
 6. Connect an android device with debugging turned on or an emulator.
 7. Build and Run the application.
 8. Once it is successfully built and installed, enjoy using it!